AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 As we know from before, doing this in infinite dimensions is not an easy task, thus we use the kernel trick!

-The prediction of the new datapoint x is in a way, a linear combination of all previous datapoints, thus we only need to compare with previous datapoints to know the answer, since the solution must lie within the span of the datapoints ^eqwserXF
+The prediction of the new datapoint x has to lie somewhere in the span of our current data since its part of the same distribution, it can be thought of as a linear combination of all previous datapoints, thus we only need to compare with previous datapoints to know the answer, since the solution must lie within the span of the datapoints ^eqwserXF